 An effective leader is a trained leader.

-Common sense tells us that training is essential, and research shows the importance of trained leaders.
+Common sense tells us that training is important, and research shows the importance of trained leaders.
 A trained leader is knowledgeable and more confident in the role being performed.
-Trained leaders exhibit knowledge and confidence that people around them pick up.
-Trained leaders impact the quality of programs, leader tenure, youth tenure, safety, and much more.
-Everything we do in Scouting has a purpose, and training is the key to recognizing, understanding and achieving the goal behind every activity.
+Trained leaders exhibit knowledge and confidence that is picked up by people around them.
+Trained leaders impact the quality of programs, leader tenure, youth tenure, safety, and a whole lot more.
+A trained leader is better prepared to make the Scouting program all it can be!

 The Boy Scouts of America has developed a thorough training program for all adult leaders.
 It starts with Youth Protection and basic training for your position.
 Once you’ve taken the basic courses, you’re considered trained for your position and you get to wear the “Trained” patch on your sleeve.
 But it doesn’t stop there.
 After basic training, there’s Wood Badge, which is the premier leadership course of the BSA, plus dozens of other supplemental courses to help develop your knowledge and skills.
 Altogether, it means there are plenty of opportunities for even the most experienced scout leader to continue learning.